MarkWilcock/Generative-AI-Course/10 Introduction.md

 * LLMs will make things up.
 A famous example is Google’s Bard mistakenly stating that the James Webb telescope took the first picture of an exo-planet, which when refuted led a a $9bn drop in Google’s market value.
 * Generative AI may be used by bad actors: for example, to generate untrue messages and interfere with elections.
 * Jobs will be lost (and some will be won) but there will be economic disruption.

+### How to we make AI do what we want to do

+One framework is the HHH framework
+-	Helpful – LLM follows instructions, gives answers,
+-	Honest – LLM is factual, provides accurate information, acknowledges when it is unsure
+-	Harmless – do not exhibit bias or is offensive.
+Does not suggest harmful or dangerous activities.

 ### Knowledge Check
 Which of the following is true of LLMs?